terrestrialassemblages/Terramagotchi-trofik-edition/README.md

 ```
 firebase deploy
 ```

-### Windows using Google Chrome: Set up as the host to go fullscreen (For Windows using Google Chrome)
+### Windows using Google Chrome: Set up as the host to go fullscreen
 Go to where Chrome is located, it should be in
 ```
 C:\Program Files\Google\Chrome\Application